 When asking for flexibility, propose specific alternatives rather than vague requests.
 Instead of "I need fewer hours," try "Could I work Tuesday and Thursday evenings instead of Monday and Wednesday?"
 Concrete proposals are easier for managers to approve.

 Offer something in return.
 Covering less popular shifts (early mornings, weekends) can make your request more appealing.
-Suggesting a trial period can also ease employer concerns.
+Suggesting a trial period can also ease concerns.
 It shows you're willing to prove the arrangement works.

-Open communication about flexibility creates better outcomes for both sides.
-Employers value dependable employees.
-When you demonstrate that you can manage both roles responsibly, you earn more leeway when you need it.
+Share exam periods and major deadline weeks in advance.
+Build trust through reliability.
+When you demonstrate that you can manage both roles responsibly, you earn more flexibility when you need it.

 Setting Up a Study Space That Supports Focus